DestinEcarma/table-exercise-php/README.md

 ## Usage

-First of all, you need to create a database with the name of `contactList`, then you can import the [contactlist.sql](src/db/contactlist.sql) file to create the table.
+First of all, you need to create a database with the name of `contactlist`, then you can import the [contactlist.sql](src/db/contactlist.sql) file to create the table.

 ```bash
 mysql -u root -p contactList < src/db/contactlist.sql